Undergraduate Research and Extension Experiences (REEU) Summer Research Program

 Participating Faculty Labs and Research Programs

-Rogers Lab: The Rogers lab specializes in addressing production challenges in horticultural crops, combining plant science and entomology expertise.
-Employing a systems-based approach, we devise sustainable pest management strategies, emphasizing cultural, mechanical, and physical methods.
-This integrated approach benefits growers catering to local and organic markets.
-Our recent research has centered on managing invasive insect species and tailoring production techniques for small-scale and urban agricultural systems.
+Rogers Lab: The Rogers lab specializes in addressing production challenges in fruit and vegetable crops, combining plant science and entomology expertise.
+Our current research is centered on managing invasive insect species and tailoring horticultural production techniques for small-scale and urban agricultural systems.
+Students should expect to spend approximately 75% of the day doing research tasks in the field and 25% of time doing lab work.

 PI: Dr. Mary Rogers - roge0168@umn.edu